tensorspace-team/tensorspace/docs/preprocess/TensorFlowJS/README.md

 <br/>
 <b>Fig. 4</b> - Intermediate layer names and multiple outputs
 </p>

-**Note:**
-* Because of the limitations of TensorFlow.js, we have to apply each layer to its corresponding input manually.
-* In our example, since the model structure is simple: a single workflow from start to the end, we just need to iterate every layer and set the layer output as the input for the next layer.
-However, if you have a complex structure, please double check the inputs the layer required.

 Then, we can encapsulate the desired outputs into a new model with the same input as the original model:
 ```html